St. Joseph / Immaculate Conception School

 “When we build a Catholic school, it is very important for the mission of the Church,” Bishop Olmsted said during his homily.
 “It says something about how deep is our commitment and how deep is our conviction. … To form them well in the faith is the greatest gift that you can give them.”

-It’s a gift that parishioners from St. Francis Cabrini in Camp Verde and St. John Vianney in Sedona commute long distances to receive.
+It’s a gift that parishioners from St. Frances Cabrini in Camp Verde and St. John Vianney in Sedona commute long distances to receive.
 Both parishes gave their blessings for the name change, said Fr.
 David Kelash, pastor of Immaculate Conception.

 “We need to pass on our faith,” he said.
 “It’s not just about learning ABCs, math and science.
 There is no separating our faith from our lives.
 It’s good (for students) to have a core of how to live their faith and how to integrate their faith into everyday life.”